 Is Melatonin Safe for Kids?

-When it comes to kids, all of this information about body clocks and hormone production still applies.
-That being said, newborns are a bit of an exception as they don’t start producing melatonin or cortisol until after 8 weeks of age.
-But beyond the first couple months, infants will start to establish a 24-hour light-dark sleep cycle which they will follow throughout their life.
+All this information about body clocks and hormone production still applies to kids.
+That being said, newborns are an exception, as they don’t start producing melatonin or cortisol until after eight weeks of age.4 But beyond the first couple of months, infants will begin to establish a 24-hour light-dark sleep cycle, which they will follow throughout their life.
 Is melatonin safe for kids?
 Probably.

 Now the big question: Will giving my child melatonin help them sleep through the night?